 Personalized and Experienced Representation

-You are thinking about or have made the decision to get divorced.
+If you are thinking about or have made the decision to get divorced.
 The question now is how you will become divorced?
-If you think that Collaborative Divorce might be the right process for you, call our Winter Park family law attorney for a free consultation to discuss all of your options.
-Find out what needs to be done, how long it will take and what it will cost.
-When you call our Winter Park family law firm you will speak directly with Jennifer Dane.
-Mrs. Dane will personally handle all aspects of your collaborative law family case.
+If you think that an Collaborative Divorce might be the right process for you, call our Winter Park Collaborative Divorce attorney for a consultation to discuss all of your options.
+Find out what your next steps are, how long the process will take and what it will cost.
+When you call our Winter Park Collaborative Divorce attorney, you will speak with Attorney Jennifer Dane.
+Attorney Dane will personally handle all aspects of your Orlando Collaborative Divorce case.
 Your case will not be assigned to a less-experienced attorney or paralegal.
-Jennifer Dane is the only attorney that will speak to you on the phone, meet you in person and attend court with you.
-Your family law issue will get her full attention.
+Your Collaborative Divorce will receive the personalized and experienced attention of collaboratively trained attorney Jennifer Dane.

 Collaborative Divorce is for parents who want to protect their children from the collateral damage that may result in divorce.
 The stress, conflict and uncertainty that are present in a divorce or separation can be risk factors for compromised child development.

 The Collaborative Process commences before any action is filed in Court.
 It is a private matter between the participants and their professional team, guided by private contracts.
 There are no hearings or depositions.
 All meetings are held in the offices of the Collaborative Professionals.
 Collaborative Divorce allows the participants to exchange information and documentation in a private forum with transparency and trust facilitated by their professional team.

 Collaborative Divorce helps participants reach a settlement in a cost-effective manner while attempting to preserve family resources and the relationship between the separating spouses or partners.
 Making good financial decisions during the divorce process is crucial step towards achieving a positive and equitable outcome that each spouse or partner can live with.